yuantianle/UE5_Naming_Standard-ING-Nov2024/README.md

 class Animal;
 struct BadApple;
 ```

-- Special class will have a capital word at the front, ref below sections.
+> Special class will have a capital word at the front, ref below sections.
+>
+> NOTE: The capital title is only for those classes, which is not inherent from other classes (Plain Struct-like Classes)!

 ### 2.1 Interfaces
 Classes that are abstract interfaces are prefixed by I.